Home Privacy Policy Feedback Link to us Site Map Forums

 s Second

-firstdayofweek is optional.
+Optional.
 It is a constant that specifies the first day of the week.
-If this parameter is omitted, Excel assumes that Sunday is the first day of the week.
+If this parameter is omitted, it assumes that Sunday is the first day of the week.
 This parameter can be one of the following values:

 Constant Value Explanation